nikomancy/example-developer-doc-site/docs/intro.md

 I've been the product manager of the developer portals for the companies Stream inc and Elavon.
 During my tenure, I worked alongside designers, developers, and technical writers to create a developer experience that maximized the value of the company's APIs.

 ### Stream Developer Portal

 ![Alt text](stream-developer-portal.png)

+I spent a year and a half as the product manager of the Stream Developer Portal.
+I worked with the team to create a developer experience that made it easy for developers to get started with Stream's chat and activity feed APIs.

 [See the Stream Developer Portal](https://getstream.io/chat/docs/)

 ### Elavon Developer Portal
 ![Alt text](elavon-developer-portal.png)

+I spent three years as a technical writer and product manager of the Elavon Developer Portal.
+I worked with the team to move Elavon away from a legacy closed-documentation approach to a modern public developer portal.

 [See the Elavon Developer Portal](https://developer.elavon.com/)